-In this article, we’re going to tell you everything you need to know about White Day in Korea.
+In this article, we’re going to tell you everything you need to know about White Day.

-However, there are a few important differences.
+However, there are a few important between Valentine’s Day and White Day.
 We’ll tell you what you need to know!

 What is White Day?

 It’s is a romantic holiday celebrated one month after Valentine’s day.
 The day is seen as an “answer day” in response to gifts they received from women on Valentine’s Day.

 It is celebrated every year on March 14th.

 You may have heard of this holiday from your Korean friends, your favorite K-pop idol, or from one of the Korean dramas or films you’ve watched.
 On March 14, South Korean men would give women gifts to show appreciation or affection.

 How is White Day in Korea celebrated?